yunz-dev/discord-love-letters/README.md

 # Discord Love Letters
-# DELETE JSON FILES AND KEYS BEFORE PUBLIC!!!
 A Python3 script that utilises discord webhooks in order to send anonymous love letters to a discord server.
 Love letters are stored in a google sheet (which gets it's data from a google form in real time) and is fetched using the google sheets API.
+Complete with useful (but cute) console messages like `love letter #42 was lost :(`

 ## Installation
 1. clone repo